hashicorp/design-system/website/docs/components/separator/partials/guidelines/guidelines.md

 ##### 24px Spacing:
    - This option assists in visually distinguishing between different sections, making it simpler for users to navigate and understand the content.
-   - Use the 24px spacing option to create a clear visual distinction and breathing space between content sections.
    - Similarly, avoid using the 24px spacing option when you require a tightly integrated layout or when limited vertical space is available.